When A Client Insists on Longer Lashes

-Haven't we all had that client that wants longer and thicker lashes every time you see them?
-Wasn't it the same client that initially said they didn't want stripper lashes or anything that looked "fake?"
+Haven't we all had that client that wants longer and thicker lashes every single time you see them?
+Isn't it ironic that it's usually the same client that initially said they wanted a more natural look?
+Or they don't want anything that looks "fake?"